Agrabad

-Agrabad (আগ্রাবাদ) is a downtown commercial and financial area in Chattogram, the second largest city of Bangladesh.
-Located close to the city's harbor, it hosts numerous Bangladeshi and international businesses, banks, financial institutions, and other commercial entities.
-The Chattogram Chamber of Commerce & Industry, the World Trade Center, and the Chattogram Stock Exchange are most prominent of them.
-The area forms part of the Double Mooring precinct and is directly connected to the Port of Chattogram.
+Agrabad (আগ্রাবাদ) is a central business district in Chittagong, Bangladesh.
+Located close to the city's harbour, it hosts numerous Bangladeshi and international businesses, banks, financial institutions, and other commercial entities, including the Chittagong Chamber of Commerce & Industry, the World Trade Center, and the Chittagong Stock Exchange.
+The area forms part of the Double Mooring precinct and is directly connected to the Port of Chittagong.
+Agrabad is a key business centre in Bangladesh, along with Motijheel, Gulshan, Banani and Kawran Bazar.